 In-licensing may be pharma’s preferred mode of business development these days.
 Should that impact your investment strategy?

 When it comes to investing in pharmaceutical companies, looking at pipelines and research and development prospects is important.
 But in-licensing is also key when looking at these stocks.

-In fact, in-licensing deals might be the pharmaceutical industry’s preferred mode of business development these days — perhaps even more so than outright acquisitions.
+In fact, in-licensing deals might be the pharmaceutical industry’s preferred mode of business development these days — perhaps even more so than mergers and acquisitions (M&A).
 These agreements can prove to be very fruitful for companies and their share prices.

 The in-licensing strategy is likewise attractive to investors: In-licensing drugs expedites corporate development while also mitigating risk.
 So let’s clear up some common questions around the strategy.

-In the article below, we run through what it means to in-license a drug and how in-licensing differs from an acquisition.
-We also cover how royalties affect returns.
+The article below runs through what it means to in-license a drug and how in-licensing differs from an acquisition.
+It also covers how royalties affect returns.
 It’s key for investors to be aware of these intricacies so that they can interpret a firm’s actions correctly — and elect to buy or sell at the right time.

-Some things are best explained by example, so let’s take a look at Santhera Pharmaceuticals (SWX:SANN).
-In February 2018, the pharmaceutical company licensed a clinical-phase cystic fibrosis asset from Polyphor, a private Swiss biotech company.
+Some things are best explained by example, so let’s take a look at AMAG Pharmaceuticals (NASDAQ:AMAG).
+In mid-2020, the pharmaceutical company licensed a clinical-stage anticoagulant reversal agent asset to Norgine, a leading European specialist pharmaceutical company.

-In this agreement, Santhera is the in-licenser, meaning it is licensing a product from Polyphor; Polyphor, which is licensing its product to Santhera, is the out-licenser.
-These deals are popular as they allow one company (in this case, Santhera) to take on some of the financial or technological burdens associated with developing the product of another company (in this case, Polyphor).
+In this agreement, Norgine is the in-licenser, meaning it is licensing a product from AMAG; AMAG, which is licensing its product to Norgine, is the out-licenser.
+These deals are popular as they allow one company (in this case, Norgine) to take on some of the financial, regulatory or technological burdens associated with developing the product of another company (in this case, AMAG).
 Both end up benefiting.